Baby’s First Word and Dog’s Confused Reaction

 “Say puppy!”

 The dog watches every practice session carefully.
-At first the dog may not care, but eventually the repeated cheering makes them suspicious.
+Eventually the repeated cheering may raise important questions:

 • Why are we encouraging louder baby noises?